kpreiss37/data_projects/README.md

 A collection of data projects, including end to end pipelines with REST APIs, BigQuery queries transforming data into analytics ready tables, and ML models.

-## Projects

-### Men's College Basketball
+### Men's college basketball pipeline and prediction model

-Built an end-to-end data pipeline to ingest data from multiple REST API endpoints into BigQuery, where it was transformed into a matchup-level dataset with team performance metrics.
-Developed a machine learning model using BigQuery ML to predict the home team’s margin of victory, enabling game-level forecasting and exploratory analysis.
+Built an end-to-end data pipeline ingesting from multiple College Basketball Data API endpoints into BigQuery, covering games, team ratings, four-factor stats, and betting lines, each on independent ingestion schedules.

+The core modeling challenge was temporal: each game needed to be joined to the most recent ratings and stats available before it was played, not season-end figures.
+This required a point-in-time join pattern using ingestion timestamps, adding meaningful complexity to the feature engineering SQL.

+The assembled dataset includes adjusted offensive and defensive ratings, four factors (eFG%, free throw rate, offensive rebounding rate, turnover ratio), days of rest, rolling win percentage over the last five games, and the Vegas spread.
+A linear regression model trained in BigQuery ML to predict home team margin of victory achieves an R² of 0.29, with the caveat that the pipeline was completed late in the season so historical snapshots were limited.
+The ingestion layer is already designed to accumulate snapshots via append-only loads, so the point-in-time logic will work as intended with a full season of data.
+The plan is to run it in full for 2026 and scale from there.

 **Tools:** Python, BigQuery, SQL, BigQuery ML